 CDC Generates More Savings

 90% of the world’s data was generated in just the past 2 years.
-The infrastructure of the internet, built in a few cases, a few decades ago, does not possess the bandwidth to move massive volumes of data instantaneously.
-This can pose a serious problem for businesses that wish to undertake projects with high data volumes, for instance, database migrations.
-These data transfers can severely congest network traffic.
-This might lead to cloud migrations that are costlier and slower in nature.
+The infrastructure, most of which was built a few decades ago, lacks the bandwidth to move humongous volumes of data instantaneously.
+This poses a serious problem for businesses that want to undertake projects with high volumes of data, for instance, database migrations.
+These data transfers can severely overwhelm network traffic.
+This might lead to cloud migrations that are costlier and slower.

-As opposed to this approach, CDC loads the data incrementally instead of all at once.
-Every time a data point gets modified in the source system, it gets updated on the target, needing minimal bandwidth.
-So, with CDC, businesses never have to worry about large data transfers that impact the network bandwidths.
+As opposed to this approach, the CDC loads the data incrementally.
+Every time a data point is modified in the source system, it gets updated on the target, needing minimal bandwidth.
+So, businesses never worry about large data transfers that impact the network bandwidth.

 CDC Generates More Revenue

-With Change Data Capture, teams get provided with updated data that allow them to make decisions and perform actions with the best data available.
-CDC plays an important role in improving the accuracy and speed of the data so that the data is both accurate and faster.
-With CDC, you can act on opportunities sooner.
+Teams are provided with updated data that enables them to make informed decisions and take actions based on the best available information from the CDC.
+It plays a crucial role in enhancing the accuracy and speed of the data, ensuring that it is both accurate and faster.
+With the CDC, you can act on opportunities sooner.
 It allows you to beat your competitors to deals while tackling a higher volume of opportunities.

 CDC Protects Business Assets

-Change Data Capture plays a pivotal role in protecting data, from destruction and deletion.
-By tracking changes, to metadata and data, CDC offers companies that face data loss a chance to rejuvenate affected datasets.
+CDC plays a pivotal role in protecting data from destruction and deletion.
+By tracking changes to metadata and data, CDC offers companies that face data loss a chance to rejuvenate affected datasets.
 Once data is gone, it can’t be regenerated.
-However, by protecting the data, Change Data Capture ensures that companies can recover their integral data to propel business growth.
+However, by protecting the data, CDC ensures that companies can recover their integral data to propel business growth.

 CDC Gets Rid of Opportunity Costs

-Change Data Capture, specifically, the log-based type, never burdens a production data’s CPU.
+Change Data Capture, specifically, the log-based type, never burdens a production database’s CPU.
 Log-based CDC is modified directly from the database logs and does not add any additional SQL loads to the system.
 Apart from this, incremental loading ensures that data transfers have minimal impact on performance.
-In business terms, CDC eliminates the opportunity costs that pop up when a business is forced to slow down vital tech infrastructure.
+In business terms, CDC eliminates the opportunity costs that arise when a business is forced to slow down its vital tech infrastructure.

 Change Data Capture Techniques

-At a high level, there are several techniques and technologies for handling the Change Data Capture processes (CDC process).
+At a high level, there are several techniques and technologies for handling the CDC processes.

 This technique depends on a timestamp field in the source to identify and extract the changed data sets.